By Tommy Hough

 With Interstate 15 running through the middle of it, I knew my visit to Walker Canyon to see the superbloom wouldn't exactly be a wilderness experience.
 Like it or not, however, this is the year to go.

-The bloom is like nothing you'll see outside the all-too brief riot of color in Anza-Borrego Desert State Park, or the vast wildflower blooms along the San Andreas Fault at Carrizo Plain National Monument in the southwest corner of the San Joaquin Valley.
-The intensity and volume of this year's bloom in Walker Canyon rivals anything I've seen at the similarly spectacular and more predictable Antelope Valley Poppy Reserve near Lancaster.
+The bloom is like nothing you'll see outside the brief riot of color in Anza-Borrego Desert State Park, or the vast wildflower blooms along the San Andreas Fault at Carrizo Plain National Monument in the southwest corner of the San Joaquin Valley.
+The intensity and volume of this year's bloom in Walker Canyon also rivals anything I've seen at the similarly spectacular, and more predictable, Antelope Valley Poppy Reserve near Lancaster.

 Located just north of Lake Elsinore in the hills of the Temescal Mountains, Walker Canyon is managed by the Riverside County Regional Park and Open Space District, and is a designated county wildlife conservation area.
-It isn't managed as a park, however, because the area isn't a park.
-It's literal open space that has been so denuded by wildfires over the last 20 years due to its proximity to the freeway, and further damaged by excessive off-road vehicle use, that its value as an aesthetic outdoor destination are somehwat lacking – except during rare superblooms.
-Almost all the other days of the year, the Temescal Mountains and Walker Canyon are, at worst, dismissed as the "ugly, brown hills north of Lake Elsinore" motorists drive through on the way to destinations in the Inland Empire.
+It isn't managed as a park, because it's not a park.
+It's open space that has been so denuded by wildfires over the last 20 years due to its proximity to the freeway, and further damaged by excessive off-road vehicle use, that its value as an aesthetic outdoor destination are somehwat lacking – except during rare superblooms.
+Almost every other day of the year the Temescal Mountains and Walker Canyon are, at worst, dismissed as the "ugly, brown hills north of Lake Elsinore" one drives through on the way to destinations in the Inland Empire.

-My first stop was Railroad Canyon in the city of Lake Elsinore, but when I arrived at Walker Canyon I was amazed at the traffic.
-The first thought that crossed my mind was the chaos of the 1969 Woodstock festival, and the miles upon miles of traffic chaos and cars jammed into clumsy parallel parking slots along the length of a few narrow, rural roads.
-The second thought that crossed my mind was that this is what it would look like at places like Yosemite or the Redwoods if we didn't have management for our parks and special places.
-We have designate places or conservation so that we don't stomp our resources to death, even out of love and attention.
+My first wildflower stop that day was Railroad Canyon in the city of Lake Elsinore, but when I arrived at Walker Canyon just to the north I was amazed at the traffic.
+The first thing that crossed my mind was the chaos of the 1969 Woodstock festival, and the miles upon miles of traffic chaos and cars jammed into clumsy parallel parking slots along the length of a few narrow, rural roads.
+The second thought that crossed my mind was this is what it would look like at places like Yosemite or the Redwoods if we didn't have management for our parks and special places.
+We have designated places or conservation so we don't stomp our resources to death, even out of love and attention.

-The other major "bloom" sites in our end of the state have greater resources available to them, and a heritage and history of managing hordes of visitorso before they stomp to death the very wildflowers they've come to see.
+The other major "bloom" sites in our end of the state have greater resources available to them because, by and large, they're parks with a heritage of managing hordes of visitors before they stomp to death the wildlife or wildflowers they've come to see.
 Carrizo Plain National Monument is probably the most primitive of these locales, in part because the area is so massive and there are so few nearby services.
 Walker Canyon has the opposite problem: it has a major freeway going down the middle of it and is five minutes away from an In-n-Out Burger.

 I was heartened to see that Riverside County had done what they could to rope off swaths of the area, so visitors were kept to the trails and dirt roads, and the wildflowers could be plainly seen but not crushed.
 Drawing from their lessons from the 2017 bloom, the county has essentially funnelled visitors to three trailheads along Walker Canyon Rd.
 The heaviest use I saw was at the trailhead at the Lake Street exit off I-15, but heading south the crowds thinned out to less-dangerous levels, and I wound up parking my car by the gate at the end of the road.